wp-plugins/aw-yearly-category-archives/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will allow for WordPress yearly category archives.
+This plugin will allow for yearly archives of specific categories from all post types and "Posts".

 == Description ==